Title - Machine Gun Jimi Hendrix Fillmore East 12/31/1969

 This brand new release, Machine Gun: The Fillmore East First Show 12/31/69 - out September 30th, 2016 via Experience Hendrix L.L.C. and Legacy Recordings and on CD, 2LP 180 Gram Vinyl, High Resolution SACD and Digital - marks the very first time the Band of Gypsys' first show has ever been released in its entirety.
 Indeed, it is a massive testament, once again, to Hendrix and his incomparable style of guitar slinging.

-Simply put, Machine Gun: Jimi Hendrix Fillmore East - First Show 12/31/1969 is absolutely phenomenal.
-You don't have to be a Hendrix fan, per say, to enjoy this though for all self proclaimed lovers of music should be able to recognize majestic musical talent when they hear it.
+I have now listened to this CD three times on the trot and have to say that it is phenomenal.
+You don't have to be a Hendrix fan, persay to enjoy this for all self proclaimed lovers of music should be able to recognize majestic musical talent when they hear it.
 In what now turns out to be a rather brilliant eavesdrop into that debut performance of Jimi Hendrix’s short-lived, and yet eternally influential Band of Gypsys, you can only imagine what it must have felt to be there that night on September 30th, 1969.

 1. 'Power of Soul'

 3. 'Hear My Train a Comin'

 6. 'Machine Gun'